-The above plot shows the variation of the angular velocity of the center of mass for Link1 as function of time.
+The plot shows the variation of the angular velocity of the center of mass for Link1 as function of time.

-Repeate the above procedure to plot the Magnitude of the Angular Acceleration for the center of mass of Link1.
+Repeate the above procedure to plot the Z Component of the Angular Acceleration for the center of mass of Link1.

-The results indicate the maximum angular velocity and angular acceleration of 6 deg/sec and 38 deg/sec^2, respectively.
+In the global coordinate system, the results indicate the maximum angular velocity and angular acceleration of 6 deg/sec and 38 deg/sec^2, respectively.

-Similarly, create the plots of the angular velocity and angular acceleration at the center of mass for Link2 and Link3.
+Similarly, create the plots of the Z Component of angular velocity and angular acceleration at the center of mass for Link2 and Link3.